 And that is part of what we're doing right now.

-And in a time when the world is very dark right now, and it's easy to get kind of caught up in the the grief and the sadness, even though we were over Thanksgiving weekend, you know, we wanted to bring a little bit of light and a little bit of levity, but also infuse it with just um an incredible amount of content that really tugs it not only your heart, but also gets the messages you want out there out there in a way that's creative in a way that's different, in a way that's not just gonna be pushed to Hollywood gender being pushed on us.
+And in a time when the world is very dark right now, and it's easy to get kind of caught up in the grief and the sadness, even though we were over Thanksgiving weekend, we wanted to bring a little bit of light and a little bit of levity, but also infuse it with just an incredible amount of content that really tugs at not only your heart, but also gets the messages you want out there in a way that's creative, in a way that's different, in a way that's not just going to be pushed a Hollywood gender being pushed on us.

 Who is your executive producer with you?